 Rules To Solve Sentence Corrections Questions

-Rule 1: The article word A/An or the is not used with words such as (Kind of, sort of, Type of, etc)
+Rule 1: The articles a/an or the are not used with words such as (kind of, sort of, type of, etc)

 Incorrect – What type of the books you like to read?

-Correct – What type of books you like to read?
+Correct – What type of books do you like to read?

 Incorrect – What sort of an insect is that?